eruizc-dev/eruizc-dev/website/src/blog/en/java-with-neovim.md

 <h2 id="install-the-package-manager">1.
 Install the package manager</h2>

-I highly recommend [Mason.nvim](https://github.com/williamboman/mason.nvim) to manage third party dependencies such as Language Servers, linters, and other binaries.
+[Mason.nvim](https://github.com/williamboman/mason.nvim) allows you to manage third party dependencies such as Language Servers, linters, and other binaries that you will require through this guide.
 Follow the [installation instructions](https://github.com/williamboman/mason.nvim?tab=readme-ov-file#installation) and call the `setup()` function.